freeCodeCamp/freeCodeCamp/guide/english/html/block-and-inline-elements/index.md

 #### Inline Element :
 Inline as the name says "included as a part of the main text and not as a separate section".
 Inline elements occupy the space as needed within the space defined by the main element.
-Unlike block-level elements, they do not begin on new lines instead they begin from the line where it is specified.
-It does not break the flow of the content.
+Unlike block-level elements, they do not begin on new lines.
+Instead, they begin from the line where it is specified which does not break the flow of the content.

 Some of the **inline elements** are `<a>`,`<span>`,`<img>`,`<code>`,`<cite>`,`<button>`,`<input>` etc.